 Redemption.
-The Bonds are subject to redemption prior to maturity as described herein.
+The Bonds are subject to redemption prior to maturity, and may, at bidder's option, be subject to mandatory sinking fund redemption prior to maturity as described herein.
 See "THE BONDS - Optional Redemption" and "- Mandatory Sinking Fund Redemption."

 Book-Entry Only.
 The Bonds will be issued in book-entry form only and will be initially issued and registered in the name of Cede & Co. as nominee of The Depository Trust Company ("DTC").
 Purchasers will not receive physical certificates representing their interests in the Bonds.
 See "THE BONDS - Book-Entry Only System."